Boeing Brings 100 Years Of History To Its Fight To Restore Its Reputation

 But problems in the plane's design were fixed.
 "When they were rectified, the DC-10 went on to have a very illustrious career with multiple airlines," he says.

-Both the Comet and the DC-10 were eventually eclipsed by other planes with better technology, and their manufacturers were acquired by competitors (McDonnell Douglas, in fact, was purchased by Boeing.)
+Both the Comet and the DC-10 were eventually eclipsed by other planes with better technology, and their manufacturers were acquired by competitors (McDonnell Douglas, in fact, was purchased by Boeing).
 But the planes themselves spent decades in service, and a version of the DC-10 is still in use by the U.S. Air Force.

 So once the investigations into the 737 Max are concluded, and problems are fixed, Leighton has a simple prediction.

 "People are going to forget," he says.
 "People are just going to see it as another 737.
-They're going to take their kids to Disneyland, they're going to focus on how amazing the vacation was and how much they don't like the TSA.
+They're going to take their kids to Disneyland; they're going to focus on how amazing the vacation was and how much they don't like the TSA.
 They'll forget they ever flew on a 737 Max."